scweekss/pull_push_check/README.md

-# Hello fot my repository on Giyhub
+# Hello fot my repository on Github
+# Soon time to rest